ibmresilient/resilient-community-apps/fn_bmc_helix/README.md

 Note that when creating an incident in BMC Helix via the REST API, any auto-routing that is configured in the BMC Helix platform will continue to apply as it would when creating a new incident in the user interface.
 This can result in a discrepancy between the data that was submitted by the integration and the data that is present in BMC Helix once the incident object is actually created.
 For example, the payload sent to BMC Helix by the integration could indicate a Status of New for an incident (either directly or via a [template](#templating).)
 However, when that ticket is actually created, the auto-routing in BMC Helix could be configured to assign it to a user and update the Status to Assigned.
-This is expected, and the true status of the created incident will be reflected in the [datatable](#data-table---bmc-helix-incidents) if the BMC Helix incident is linked to a SOAR task or in the incident field bmc_helix_status if the BMC Helix incident is linked to a SOAR incident.
+This is expected, and the true status of the created incident will be reflected in the [datatable](#data-table---bmc-helix-incidents) if the BMC Helix incident is linked to a SOAR task or in the incident field bmc_helix_status if the BMC Helix incident is linked to a SOAR case.

 **Templating**